Shiginn/svsfunc/docs/usage/encoder.rst

 Running the encode
 ------------------
-You can now run the encoder.
-You can use the ``clean_up`` method to delete all of the temp files generated during the encode.
+You can now run the encoder by calling the :py:meth:`~svsfunc.encode.Encoder.run` method.
+You can use the :py:meth:`~svsfunc.encode.Encoder.clean_up` method to delete all of the temp files generated during the encode.

 .. code:: python